microsoft/PubSec-Info-Assistant/BRYAN.md

 1. Click all-files-indexer.

 1. Click Run and wait for indexing to complete.
+You can monitor the indexing process from this screen.
 If you uploaded a lot of files, it may take multiple runs to completely index all files.
 Keep running the indexer until Status is Success and Docs succeeded is 0/0.

 ## Demo of chat/search